limbo018/limbo018.github.io/_pages/about.md

 News
 ======

+* 8/2022: We are pleased to release an open-source dataset [CircuitNet](https://circuitnet.github.io/) for ML tasks in EDA!
+You are very welcome to check it out and provide feedbacks.

 * 6/2022: Congratulations to [Zizheng Guo](https://guozz.cn/) for winning the **First Place** at the [2022 ACM Student Research Competition Grand Finals](https://src.acm.org/) (Undergraduate Category)!

 * 11/2021: Congratulations to [Zizheng Guo](https://guozz.cn/) for winning the **Gold Medal** at the [2021 ACM/SIGDA Student Research Competition](https://www.sigda.org/sigda-events/src/) (Undergraduate Category)!